Deerfield Correctional Center

 It houses a special population of "Geriatric and Assisted Living Inmates": elderly, infirm, disabled and other special-needs prisoners.
 The number of elderly prisoners has increased in Virginia's inmate population since the Commonwealth's abolition of parole in 1994.
+It is a level-two security prison (medium).

 The site is adjacent to Virginia's former Southampton Correctional Center, which was established in 1938 as an agricultural facility.
 By 1955 Southampton had developed as a campus that included a livestock operation, a cannery, and a sewage disposal facility.
 Through prisoner labor, the facility supplied 80% of its own food.
 Southampton was closed in January 2009 and was demolished soon after.